 2022 marks the 60th anniversary of the MIT Press, born in 1962 out of expansion efforts from MIT’s original publishing arm, the Technology Press.
 In the years since, the MIT Press has grown into one of the largest and most distinguished university presses in the world and a leading global publisher of books and journals at the intersection of science, technology, art, social science, and design.

 We’ll be celebrating our birthday throughout the year, beginning with a look back on some of our favorite book covers from our very first decade as the Press: the 1960s.
-Explore the iconic cover designs below and send us a birthday greeting at firstname.lastname@example.org.
+Given the Press’s storied history in the field of design—not the least of which is due to our iconic former design director Muriel Cooper—it’s an apt place to start our retrospective.
+Explore the iconic cover designs below and send us a birthday greeting at email@example.com.

 Bauhaus: Weimar, Dessau, Berlin, Chicago by Hans M. Wingler (1969)